GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

 ## 6. Acknowledgments

+The authors would like to thank the editor and the three anonymous reviewers for their comments and suggestions.
 This research has been supported by the project SI1/PJI/2019-00488 funded by Comunidad Autónoma de Madrid and Universidad Autónoma de Madrid.
+FR research studies are also supported by the project PID2022-138590NB-C42 funded by the Spanish Ministry of Science and Innovation.
+GBP is supported by the Program for the Requalification of the University System Margarita Salas (CA1/RSUE/2021-00743), financed through the Spanish “Recovery, Transformation and Resilience Plan” and managed from the Ministry of Universities (Ministerio de Universidades) and the Autonomous University of Madrid (Universidad Autónoma de Madrid).

 ## 7. References